aelhakie/img-classifier/README.md

 We trained multiple versions of our model with multiple preprocessing techniques:
    * Using rescaling and featurewise centering
    * Using rescaling and samplewise centering
+   * Using rescaling, featurewise centering and cropping the center (180,180) of the image

 We used different initializations for EfficientNet-B6:
    * Weights pretrained on ImageNet dataset